Japan–Philippines relations: After 1986

 Japan also became the top donor of aid to the Philippines, followed by the United States and Germany.
 Japan also contributed the largest amount of international aid to the Philippines after the latter suffered from the 1990 Luzon earthquake and 1991 Mount Pinatubo eruption.

 In 2009, Japan supported an NGO which repatriated the skeletons of Japanese soldiers from World War II.
-The NGO repatriated numerous skeletons of indigenous Filipino ancestors, along with few Japanese skeletons, causing rallies in the Philippines.
-Japan ended its support for the skeleton repatriation program afterwards, however, the remains of the indigenous Filipinos were never sent back to the ancestral communities they were stolen from.
+The NGO repatriated numerous skeletons of indigenous Filipino ancestors, along with few Japanese skeletons, sparking protests in the Philippines.
+Japan ended its support for the skeleton repatriation program afterwards; however, the remains of the indigenous Filipinos were never sent back to the ancestral communities they were stolen from.

-Strategic relationship between the two countries has been strong recently.
+Strategic relations between the two countries have been strong recently.
 Japan supports the resolution of the Islamic insurgency in the Philippines.

 In 2013, Japan announced it would donate ten ships valued at US$11 million to the Philippine Coast Guard.
 Japan and the Philippines share a "mutual concern" on China's increasing assertiveness in its territorial claims.

-In November 2015, the Philippine government and the Japan International Cooperation Agency (JICA) signed a $2-billion loan agreement for the JICA to fund part of the construction of a railway system between the Tutuban railway station in Manila to Malolos, Bulacan in the Philippines, which is targeted to become the country's largest railway system.
+In November 2015, the Philippine government under President Noynoy Aquino and the Japan International Cooperation Agency (JICA) signed a $2-billion loan agreement for the JICA to fund part of the construction of a railway system between the Tutuban railway station in Manila to Malolos, Bulacan in the Philippines, which is targeted to become the country's largest railway system.
 According to the Philippine Department of Finance, the agreement was the JICA's "largest assistance ever extended to any country for a single project."

-On 29 February 2016, Japan Signed a pact to supply defense equipment to Philippines.
+On 29 February 2016, Japan signed a pact to supply defense equipment to Philippines.
 The agreement provides a framework for the supply of defense equipment and technology and will allow the two countries to carry out joint research and development projects.
-On 3 April 2016, Japanese training submarine JS Oyashio, along with two destroyers JS Ariake and JS Setogiri docked at the Alava Pier in Subic Bay for a three-day goodwill visit.
-In early May 2016, plans to spearhead a Japan-Philippine Mutual Defense Treaty was one of the key defense plans of the government if Mar Roxas wins the presidency.
-However, the 10 May presidential elections resulted to the presidential victory of Rodrigo Duterte.
-In October, 2016, talks about the defense treaty was revived when the government stated that the possible treaty 'may' be discussed by Duterte and Abe during Duterte's first official visit to Japan.
-The visit however resulted in no talks regarding the possible treaty after Duterte decided to ally himself with China.
+On 3 April 2016, the Japanese training submarine JS Oyashio, along with two destroyers JS Ariake and JS Setogiri docked at the Alava Pier on Subic Bay for a three-day goodwill visit.
+In early May 2016, plans to spearhead a Japan-Philippine Mutual Defense Treaty were announced as the top foreign policy priority of Mar Roxas if he were to win the presidency.
+However, the 10 May presidential election resulted in the victory of Rodrigo Duterte.
+In October 2016, expectations of talks for the defense treaty were revived when the government stated that the possible treaty 'may' be discussed by Duterte and Abe during Duterte's first official visit to Japan.
+The visit, however, resulted in no talks, after Duterte decided to ally himself with China.